Transfer Admission Policies

 - TWO YEARS OF A SINGLE SECOND LANGUAGE*

-Students applying for admission to the online psychology major must have completed an associate of arts degree or the Minnesota Transfer Curriculum (MnTC).
+Applicants to the online psychology major must have completed an associate of arts degree or the Minnesota Transfer Curriculum (MnTC).

 Transfer students are advised that courses with less than C grades may not be used to satisfy some UMD degree program requirements.
 Complete information about course transfer is available online.